 Do face masks really cause acne?

-Yes, they do.
-In fact, face mask related acne is now becoming so common that the phenomenon has earned its own moniker: Maskne.
+In fact, face mask related acne is now becoming so common that the phenomenon has earned its own moniker: Maskne (mask acne).

-Face masks can also cause a lot of friction on the skin, making it sensitive, leading to contact dermatitis or even stepping up oil production.
+Face masks can also cause a lot of friction against the skin, making it sensitive and stepping up on facial oil production, along with issues like contact dermatitis.

 And if the mask is dirty, it will also lead to clogged pores, which are a breeding ground for not just acne but a whole lot of other skin problems.